-Upon return to campus this fall semester, all undergraduate students will be required to bring evidence of a negative test taken within 72 hours of arrival, and will be tested again shortly after arrival.
-This broad-based testing will provide critical baseline data that will inform our subsequent testing protocols.
-The student health center will provide ongoing testing for all students who develop respiratory or other symptoms that might reflect COVID infection.
+This broad-based testing provided critical baseline data that helped to inform our subsequent testing protocols.
+The student health center provide ongoing testing for all students who develop respiratory or other symptoms that might reflect COVID infection.

-UNE will not be testing employees.
-As described below, UNE will encourage self-monitoring of symptoms among all members of the community, including employees.
+UNE isnot testing employees.
+As described below, UNE encourages self-monitoring of symptoms among all members of the community, including employees.
 Employees showing signs of illness should seek immediate care from their health care provider.

-- 5. Employee Responsibility to Report Illness: Employees who are diagnosed with COVID-19, who have any of the symptoms associated with COVID-19 (see below), or who have been in close contact with COVID-19 positive individuals will be expected to contact their primary care provider, immediate supervisor, and Human Resources for guidance. - 6.
-Daily Self-Monitoring by All Members of the UNE Community: Early detection of illness can prevent the spread of COVID-19 within the UNE community.
+- 5. EMPLOYEE RESPONSIBILITY TO REPORT ILLNESS: Employees who are diagnosed with COVID-19, who have any of the symptoms associated with COVID-19 (see below), or who have been in close contact with COVID-19 positive individuals are expected to contact their primary care provider, immediate supervisor, and Human Resources for guidance. - 6.
+DAILY SELF-MONITORING BY ALL MEMBERS OF THE UNE COMMUNITY: Early detection of illness can prevent the spread of COVID-19 within the UNE community.
 All community members are expected to monitor their health daily.
-The University will be providing an easy to use mobile app for this purpose (more details to follow).
-Students and employees will be expected to stay home or in their dorm room if they are sick and if any of the following symptoms or circumstances apply to them: - ▶ Shortness of breath or difficulty breathing - Cough - ▶ Temperature that exceeds 100.4 F when measured with a household thermometer - ▶ New loss of smell or taste

-- Sore throat

-- Muscle pain
+Students and employees are expected to stay home or in their dorm room if they are sick and if any of the following symptoms or circumstances apply to them: - ▶ Shortness of breath or difficulty breathing - ▶ Cough - ▶ Temperature that exceeds 100.4 F when measured with a household thermometer - ▶ New loss of smell or taste - Sore throat - Muscle pain - ▶ Headache - ▶ Congestion or runny nose - ▶ Nausea or vomiting - Diarrhea - Anyone in their household diagnosed with COVID-19 or has exhibited COVID-19 symptoms (listed above) within the last 14 days - Close contact (being within 6 feet for 15 or more minutes) with anyone who has a confirmed COVID-19 diagnosis or COVID-19 symptoms within the last 14 days As noted above, students with any of these symptoms or circumstances are expected to contact the Student Health Center.
+Employees with any of these symptoms or circumstances are expected to contact their immediate supervisor and Human Resources. - 7.
+CONTACT TRACING: UNE will assist the Maine CDC with contact tracing to the extent feasible.

-- Headache

-- Congestion or runny nose

-- Nausea or vomiting

-- Diarrhea

-- Anyone in their household diagnosed with COVID-19 or has exhibited COVID-19 symptoms (listed above) within the last 14 days

-- ▶ Close contact (being within 6 feet for 15 or more minutes) with anyone who has a confirmed COVID-19 diagnosis or COVID-19 symptoms within the last 14 days

-As noted above, students with any of these symptoms or circumstances will be expected to contact the Student Health Center.
-Employees with any of these symptoms or circumstances are expected to contact their immediate supervisor and Human Resources.

-- 7. CONTACT TRACING: UNE will conduct contact tracing to the extent feasible.
 Those who are symptomatic must quarantine until test results are confirmed negative before returning to on-campus classes (students) or work (employees).
-Those who are asymptomatic will be expected to quarantine for 14 days before return to on-campus classes (students) or work (employees).
+Those who are asymptomatic are expected to quarantine for 14 days before return to on-campus classes (students) or work (employees).

-- 8. PLAN FOR POSITIVE CASES AND THOSE AWAITING TEST RESULTS: Employees who have a positive COVID-19 test or who are waiting for testing results are expected to remain at home until cleared by a health professional and Human Resources to return to on-campus work.
-Any arrangements for remote work during quarantine should be discussed and approved with the employee's immediate supervisor and Human Resources.